mehranhatami/hAzzleJS/README.md

 You can use your own selector engine if you want, just replace it with the selector.js module.

+HTML 6 are supported from 3d parts plugins.

 33,2 KB minimized